-Hence we have the situation illustrated in Figure \ref{r04} and we can replace $d$ with the circle $d'$ shown in the same figure.
+Hence, we have the situation illustrated in Figure \ref{r04}, and we can replace $d$ with the circle $d'$ shown in the same figure.

-In such a case we say that we reduced $d$ by a \emph{reduction of type I}.
+In such a case, we say that we reduced $d$ by a \emph{reduction of type I}.

-Observe that reductions of type I correspond to arcs of $c\cap N_a$ of type C, hence on each arc of $d\cap N_a$ there is at most one reduction of type I.
+Reductions of type I correspond to arcs of $c\cap N_a$ of type C. Hence, on each arc of $d\cap N_a$, at most one reduction of type I exists.

-Let $d_1$ be a circle obtained from $d$ by performing all possible reductions of type I. In particular $d_1\in{\cal C}$.
-Observe also that the only arcs of $d_1\cap N_a$ which turn to the left after entering $N_a$ are arcs corresponding to (in fact equal to) arcs of $c\cap N_a$ of type D.
+Let $d_1$ be the circle obtained from $d$ by performing all possible reductions of type I. In particular, $d_1\in{\cal C}$. \begin{uw} The only arcs of $d_1\cap N_a$ that turn to the left after entering $N_a$ are arcs that correspond to (in fact, equal to) arcs of $c\cap N_a$ of type D. \end{uw}

 We now argue that $d_1$ winds around $a$.
-In fact, if we fix a rectangle $r$ in $N_{a\cap b}$ corresponding to a double segment $P$ of $b$, and $r'$ is another rectangle in $N_{a\cap b}$ then (since $c$ winds around $b$) $r'$ contains an arc $q$ of $c$ parallel to $b$ (Figure \ref{r07}).
+In fact, if we fix a rectangle $r$ in $N_{a\cap b}$ and $r'$ is another rectangle in $N_{a\cap b}$, then (because $c$ winds around $b$) $r'$ contains an arc $q$ of $c$ parallel to $b$ (Figure \ref{r07}).

-Now $t_a^k(q)$ is strictly monotone in $N_a$ with respect to $a$, hence this arc does not admit a reduction of type I. In particular $t_a^k(q)$ gives an arc of $d_1$ which is parallel to $a$ in $r$.
+Now $t_a^k(q)$ is strictly monotone in $N_a$ with respect to $a$.
+Hence, this arc does not admit a reduction of type I. In particular, $t_a^k(q)$ gives an arc of $d_1$, which is parallel to $a$ in $r$.